Mirkesx/Bomberman/README.md

 # <span name="how-to-start">How to start it</span>
 <lr>

-You can choose 2 ways to start/host this game:
+You can choose 2 ways to start/host the web-server:
 - npm
 - docker